Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 Many ornamental types of grass are attractive and require little maintenance.
 You shouldn’t walk on these grasses.

-You’re sure to find a species that is ideal for your yard because they come in a wide variety of appearances and growing requirements.
+You’re sure to find a species ideal for your yard because they come in various appearances and growing requirements.

 For instance, for hardiness zones 5 to 9, maiden grass is a good ornamental grass.

-In addition, blue fescue, a short, drought-tolerant type for zones 4 to 8, don’t often have any major insect or disease issues.
+In addition, blue fescue, a short, drought-tolerant type for zones 4 to 8, doesn’t often have any major insect or disease issues.

 20. Use Container Gardening for Low Maintenance Front Yard Ideas